Lino has its own user management¶

 This document explains why Lino replaces Django's user management and permission system.
 See Introduction to permissions for an introduction to Lino's permission system.
 See User management à la Lino for getting started with user management.

-In Lino we opted to replace Django's database-stored user groups and permissions system by a system which uses pure Python code objects.
-While Django stores permissions as rows in the database, in Lino they are entirely defined by the application code as class-based user roles.
+In Lino we opted to replace Django's database-stored user groups and permissions system by a system that uses pure Python code objects.
+While Django stores permissions as rows in the database, in Lino they are entirely defined by the application developer as class-based user roles.

 Defining, granting and managing permissions can become a hell when you maintain a complex application that runs on different sites, with different variants, different versions.
 Permission management is complex.
 Lino doesn't turn it into something simple, but it brings light into the dark...

 We believe that a purely code-based approach is more suitable than information stored in a database because